DavidAStevenson/akka-quickstart-scala.g8/docs/src/main/paradox/define-actors.md

 Actor to greet someone and one that the Actor will use to confirm that it has done so.
-The `Greet` type contains not only the information of whom to greet, it also holds an `ActorRef` that the sender of the message supplies so that the `HelloWorld` Actor can send back the confirmation message.
+The `Greet` type contains not only the information of whom to greet, it also holds an `ActorRef` that the sender of the message supplies so that the `Greeter` Actor can send back the confirmation message.

 The behavior of the Actor is defined as the `Greeter` with the help